Quick Answer

 Arthritis claims typically rely on one or more of three categories defined by the Canada Revenue Agency:

-• Walking, inability to walk 100 metres on a level surface, even with appropriate aids (cane, walker), without stopping due to pain or breathlessness
+- Walking: inability to walk 100 metres on a level surface, even with appropriate aids such as a cane or walker, without stopping due to pain or breathlessness.

-• Dressing, inordinate amount of time required to dress oneself due to joint pain, stiffness, or limited grip strength
+- Dressing: an inordinate amount of time required to dress because of joint pain, stiffness, or limited grip strength.

-• Severe rheumatoid arthritis with multiple joint involvement, especially hands, feet, knees, and hips.
-Often qualifies for both walking and dressing
+- Severe rheumatoid arthritis: multiple joint involvement, especially hands, feet, knees, and hips.
+It often affects both walking and dressing.

-• Psoriatic arthritis with axial involvement, combined joint and spinal disease creating mobility and dressing limitations
+- Psoriatic arthritis with axial involvement: combined joint and spinal disease creating mobility and dressing limits.

-• Severe juvenile idiopathic arthritis, marked functional restriction from childhood
+- Severe juvenile idiopathic arthritis: marked functional restriction that began in childhood.

 Arthritis that is well-controlled on DMARDs or biologics typically does not qualify because the functional limitations are not severe enough.